laxmanbalaraman/Railway-Pantry-Management/README.md

 The project is all about the proper and reliable functioning of the chain of Indian Railway Pantries in a more systematic, organized and customer satisfying way.
 The model would be a dynamically working website that would provide the service of placing food orders, to the passengers who travel in a train within few taps or clicks via their smartphones, tabs, laptops, etc.

-*The sytem is made Using HTML, CSS, JavaScipt, PHP and MySQL*
+*The system is made Using HTML, CSS, JavaScipt, PHP and MySQL*

 ### Sample Screenshots